nicolasH/frankensteins/README.md

 ## Readme for Frankenstein's

+_The answer to your questions about blogging in 42 line of bash (and thousands of lines of C)._

-"His limbs were in proportion, and I had selected his features as beautiful.
+>"His limbs were in proportion, and I had selected his features as beautiful.
 Beautiful!--Great God!
 His yellow skin scarcely covered the work of muscles and arteries beneath; his hair was of a lustrous black, and flowing; his teeth of a pearly whiteness; but these